-A protective order prohibits the restrained person from certain actions against the protected person.
-This is often used to protect individuals from:
+A protection order in Colorado prohibits the restrained person from certain actions against you (“the protected party”).
+This is often used to protect you from:

-A temporary protective order, also known as a temporary restraining order (TRO) can be obtained without the involvement of the alleged abuser.
+A temporary protective order, also known as a temporary restraining order (TRO), can be obtained without the involvement of the alleged abuser.
 This involves filing a motion in court.
-If the court grants the motion, the court will issue a TRO to protect the victim until a court hearing is set or a permanent protective order.1
+If the court grants the motion, the court will issue a TRO to protect you until a court hearing is set for a permanent protective order.1

-A protective order can prohibit any contact between the restrained person and the protected individuals.
+A protective order can prohibit any contact between the restrained person and you (or your children).
 This includes:

 - Sexual assault

-- Coming within a specified distance of a protected person or premises
+- Coming within a specified distance of you or premises

-- Taking, harming, or threatening harm to an animal.3
+- Taking, harming, or threatening harm to an animal/pet.3

 Colorado law has been updated to include digital contact as prohibited contact under a permanent protective order.
 Contact includes: